 Acts of online sabotage involve harming a business’s reputation.
 For example, discrediting their products/service with negative (and often completely fake) reviews are a couple of ways businesses may damage a competitor’s online presence.
 Online sabotage isn't about GAINING access to sensitive information, it's about how individuals then use it.
 Other methods include running a spam link campaign to bring on/cause a google penalty, or even hacking a website.

 Individuals who have strong SEO knowledge may be more able to utilise negative SEO tactics.
-At the core of most businesses marketing strategies is an investment in SEO services to increase organic traffic sent to the brand's website.
+At the core of most businesses marketing strategies is an investment in SEO services and/or with an SEO company (often a digital PR agecy also for those looking to earn the best links to support their wider SEO efforts) to increase organic traffic sent to the brand's website.
 Negative SEO involves executing bad SEO practices using “black hat” or unethical techniques to negatively impact a competitor’s search engine rankings.

 As explored in our previous study, due to a lack of awareness of its legality, negative SEO doesn’t have a formalised definition.
 Instead, the SEO team at Reboot have defined it as: